 The whitetail’s flash also provides a stark target to a predator, but as soon as the Nyala stops, the tail is dropped, and the predator’s focus is lost.

-The disruptive camouflage markings then come into play, further concealing the Nyala from the predator’s view so long as it remains still.
+The disruptive camouflage markings then come into play, further concealing the curious Nyala from the predator’s view so long as it remains still.

 The thicket habitat of the Nyala provides an ideal cover for the calves when they are born.